 AIGP exam guide 2026 (Body of Knowledge v2.1)

 The AIGP (Artificial Intelligence Governance Professional) is the IAPP's certification for professionals who govern AI systems.
 The current exam is built on Body of Knowledge v2.1, effective 2 February 2026, across four domains.
-It is 100 scenario-based questions in 2.75 hours, scaled 100 to 500 with 300 to pass.
-The exam tests applied judgement, not memorised definitions: in most questions several answers look plausible and only one fits the responsible-AI governance approach the IAPP defines.
-Preparing well means studying the current BoK and practising applied reasoning, not collecting question dumps.
+It is 100 multiple-choice questions in 2.75 hours, scaled 100 to 500 with 300 to pass.
+The exam tests applied judgment, not memorized definitions: in most questions several answers look plausible and only one fits the responsible-AI governance approach the IAPP defines.
+Preparing well means studying the current BoK and practicing applied reasoning, not collecting question dumps.

 What the AIGP is